 9. Consumer Recognition

 Northwestern Mutual ranks highly for customer satisfaction.
-NerdWallet gave them 5 stars for overall performance, and they placed No. 4 in J.D.
+NerdWallet gave the five stars for overall performance, and they placed No. 4 in J.D.
 Power’s 2024 U.S. Individual Life Insurance Study.

 Benefits of Choosing Northwestern Mutual